Presented by ICI Windsor

 Every festival year, in partnership with Conseil scolaire catholique Providence, WIFF helped bring in over 11 Francophone schools on Opening Day to experience a double feature of Francophone films on the big screen.
 WIFF is thrilled to be able to provide the community with options to experience a large slate of francophone films every year.

 Architecture influences many aspects of daily life.
 Architects create spaces, both public and private.
 They are talented individuals with a flair for design, an awareness of social trends and concrete engineering skills.
 The Windsor Region Society of Architects (WRSA) supports and encourages the profession of architecture.
 WRSA is also interested in a variety of social issues including urban gentrification, housing, access and the role of public spaces and livable communities.
-For more than five years, WRSA has joined forces with WIFF to promote four films that bring attention to issues surrounding communities & public spaces, the built environment, the creative process and the role of architecture and design in the modern world.
+For more than eight years, WRSA has joined forces with WIFF to promote four films that bring attention to issues surrounding communities & public spaces, the built environment, the creative process and the role of architecture and design in the modern world.

 Our roster of LGBTQ2+ films is significant thanks to the wide range of titles spanning the world.
 Films are selected from major LGBTQ2S+ festivals including Inside Out Toronto and the San Francisco International Film Festival.
 This slate displays the profound diversity that exists within this community and tells stories through films serious and comical, true and fictional, entertaining and life-changing.